mtjon/introduction-to-dsh/intro.md

 https://aws.amazon.com/streaming-data

+Note: speaker notes toevoegen

 <!--v-->
 ## And out?

 > A streaming data platform should also be able to continuously send selected
-> data records to thousands of data syncs.
+> data records to thousands of data sinks.

 &ndash;according to us